walter-learning/walter-test-ops/README.md

 ## Initial setup

-After cloning the repo, create a new file `.env` from `.env.dist` and fills in the variable using the values you were provided with.
+After cloning the repo, create a new file `.env` and copy the content from `.env.dist`, then fills in the  variables using the values you were provided with.

 Then, ensure you have Docker up and running and run the following command to build and test the AWS Lambda environnement :